-Below is the 2018 MAHPERD Award recients.
+Below are the 2020 MAHPERD Award recients.

-The 25th Annual MAHPERD Honors/Awards Banquet will be on Sunday, May 6, 2018 at the DoubleTree Hotel, Milford, MA.
+The 27th Annual MAHPERD Honors/Awards Banquet will be on Sunday, September 13, 2020 at the DoubleTree Hotel, Milford, MA.

 Advance Reservations only.
 The Awards Banquet will be at 10:00 a.m, brunch will be served.